LOCATED AT PIDDINGHOE

 closed season our Social Team of Martin Gill and helpers organize various events

-social evenings onWednesdays, 7.00 pm, starting on the 7th November, which prove quite
+social evenings onWednesdays, 7.00 pm, which prove quite

 popular and raise much

 And all with your favourite tipple.
 Tea, beer, wine, coffee, whatever.

 contact any member of the club whose names and numbers appear